Fluvoxamine extended-release capsulesPronunciation

 - Fluvoxamine extended-release capsules may cause weight changes.
 CHILDREN and teenagers may need regular weight and growth checks while they take fluvoxamine extended-release capsules.

 - PREGNANCY and BREAST-FEEDING: Fluvoxamine extended-release capsules may cause harm to the fetus if it is taken during the last 3 months of pregnancy.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking fluvoxamine extended-release capsules while you are pregnant.
-Fluvoxamine extended-release capsules is found in breast milk.
+Fluvoxamine extended-release capsules are found in breast milk.
 Do not breast-feed while taking fluvoxamine extended-release capsules.

 Possible side effects of fluvoxamine extended-release capsules: